-Fellows are trained to be certified dyslexia practitioners, and teach struggling readers in grades K-3.
-Fellows work with up to 8 students (4 students for part-time fellows) for 45 minutes each day, and meet with an experienced coach every week for support and feedback.
+Fellows are trained to be certified dyslexia practitioners and work with up to 8 students (4 students for part-time fellows) for 45 minutes each day, and meet with an experienced coach every week for support and feedback.

 $1000/month living allowance for part-time fellows (900 service hours), $1500/month for full-time (1200 service hours).